Reshetnyak Majorisation and discrete upper curvature bounds for Lorentzian length spaces: Introduction

 In the original formulation of \cite{Res68}, it is said that $\bar \gamma$ \emph{majorises} $\gamma$, hence also the name Majorisation Theorem for this result.
 Via Kolmogorov's Principle -- relating 1-Lipschitz maps to the non-increasement of area -- it can be seen as an isoperimetric result as well \cite{BH99}.
 See \cite{isoperimetricLLS} for similarly spirited results in the Lorentzian setting.

 The Lorentzian version of the theorem we propose in this work is as follows.

-\begin{thm}[Reshetnyak Majorisation, Lorentzian version] Let $X$ be a \LpLS with curvature bounded above by $K\in\mb R$ and let $U$ be a ($\leq K$)-comparison neighbourhood.
+\begin{thm}[Reshetnyak Majorisation, Lorentzian version] Let $X$ be a strongly causal \LpLS with curvature bounded above by $K\in\mb R$ and let $U$ be a ($\leq K$)-comparison neighbourhood.
 Let $O \ll z$ with $\tau(O,z)<D_K$ in $U$ and let $\alpha$ and $\beta$ be two future-directed timelike rectifiable curves from $O$ to $z$ in $U$ forming a timelike loop $C$.
 Then there exists a causal loop $\tC$ in $\lm{K}$ bounding a convex region and a long map $f: R(\tC) \to U$ such that $\tC$ is mapped $\tau$-length preservingly onto $C$. \end{thm}

 On the one hand, this result is one of many bricks in the tall wall that is supporting the fundamental structure of the theory in general.
 On the other hand, the Majorisation Theorem carries with it a variety of curious and interesting applications.
-Most importantly, it leads to a characterisation of upper curvature bounds which are applicable in discrete spaces.
-In the case of positive signature, a discrete formulation of upper curvature bounds has been discussed in Gromov's famous `Curvature Problem' \cite{Gromov1999MetricStructures} and solved in \cite{BN08}, with a very simple yet elegant alternative description in \cite{Sat09}.
+For example, it leads to a characterisation of upper curvature bounds which are applicable in discrete spaces, and it has been used, e.g., in \cite{KS93}.
 In the Lorentzian setting, discrete curvature bounds may be impactful for causal set theory, a discrete approach to quantum gravity \cite{BLMS87}.
 Other possible consequences include a lower bound on the length of causal curves and a Kirszbraun type theorem for anti-Lipschitz maps and will be discussed later on.